-Sunday, Christians around the world celebrated Easter, the commemoration of Jesus’ resurrection from the dead.
-Sunday night, fans of Robert Kirkman’s The Walking Dead celebrated the third season finale of the AMC TV show about reanimated corpses.
+This past Sunday, Christians around the world celebrated Easter, the commemoration of Jesus’ resurrection from the dead.
+Next Sunday night, fans of Robert Kirkman’s The Walking Dead will celebrate the finale of the sixth season of the AMC TV show about reanimated corpses.
 Coincidence?
 We’ll see…

 Frequently, it’s joked around the internet that Jesus was the first zombie, even going as far as to re-dub Easter as “Zombie Jesus Day.”
 Unsurprisingly, the two terms have experienced a surge in popularity every year around Easter since 2006.
 However, there are a few key differences between Jesus’ resurrection and a zombie’s ascent from the crypt.

 When you think of a zombie, what’s the first image that comes to mind?
 For some, it’s the aforementioned Walking Dead.
 For others, perhaps a George Romero-style, shambling Dawn of the Dead sort of reanimated corpse.
 Perhaps it’s even a less classic zombie like those from 28 Days Later, or a less seriously threatening zombie, such as the ones in Zombieland, Shaun of the Dead, or Warm Bodies.
 But whatever your preferred interpretation of zombie lore may be, I’d be willing to bet that the undead you imagined was clamoring for one of two things: flesh or braaaaaaaaiiinns…